-The International Center for Journalists (ICFJ) has published an edited extract from a major interdisciplinary study under commission from The United Nations Educational Scientific and Cultural Organization (UNESCO).
+The United Nations Educational Scientific and Cultural Organization (UNESCO) has published research produced by the International Center for Journalists (ICFJ) as part of a major interdisciplinary study being led by ICFJ's research team.
 The research, the most comprehensive of its kind, shows that the disturbing trend of online violence - from doxxing to death threats - is often tied to larger disinformation campaigns aimed at undermining public trust in fact-based journalism.

 The research underpinning this paper consists of: